How to Choose a Massage Therapist

 Consumers have quickly learned the value and efficacy of massage therapy as an important approach for health and medical conditions.

-- In the previous 12 months, 22 percent of massage consumers received their last massage at a spa compared to 20 percent in 2018.
+- In the 12 months ending June 2020, 23 percent of massage consumers received their last massage at a spa.

-- 78 percent of massage consumers have used massage for medical reasons.
+- 63 percent of massage consumers have used massage for a health or medical reason in the 12 months ending June 2020.

 Massage for Health and Wellness

-78 percent of individuals surveyed claim the primary reason for receiving their last massage in the previous 12 months was medical (52 percent) or stress related (26 percent).
+75 percent of individuals surveyed claim the primary reason for receiving their last massage in the 12 months ending June 2020 was health or wellness (49 percent) or stress related (26 percent).

 Consumers Are Discussing Specific Medical Conditions with their Doctors